Evanlab02/Evanlab02/README.md

 # Hi, my name is Evan 👋
 ## I am very passionate about making an impact with technology and solving problems.
-I am interested in back-end development and working with 'big data'.
+I am interested in back-end development and QA.
 Currently a student @WeThinkCode

 - 🔭 I’m currently working on learning new things and expanding my skillset.
-- 🌱 I’m currently learning python, java and how to work with android studio.
+- 🌱 I’m currently learning HTML, CSS and Javascript.
-- 📫 How to reach me: evanlab02@gmail.com
+- 📫 How to reach me: evanlabuschagne70@gmail.com

 <!--
 **Evanlab02/Evanlab02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.